-Most states require businesses with employees to purchase workers compensation insurance and unemployment insurance.
+Most states require businesses with employees to purchase worker’s compensation insurance and unemployment insurance.
 Some states add disability insurance to that list.

-You may also have to purchase other types of insurance solely because of your industry or your use of certain resources.
+You may also have to purchase other types of insurance solely because of your industry or your use of specific resources.
 Commercial auto insurance, for example, is likely needed for most businesses that own company cars.
-You might also have to purchase insurance in order to accept funds from investors or small business loans.
+You might also have to purchase insurance to accept funds from investors or small business loans.
 If your company works with sensitive personal information, it’s probably wise to look into cyber liability insurance.

 Lastly, consider the tremendous costs of litigation.
 The average small business cannot cover these costs on its own.
 In this case, the cost of paying for insurance pales in comparison to the cost of not having insurance when you need it most.

 What are the Most Common Types of Small Business Insurance?